fbpx

 As is evident, despite how radical the ideas reflected upon during this article may seem, their implementation to promote innovation isn’t nearly as extreme, and we might even recognize some of these already at work in our organizations.
 However, being aware of a system or framework of thought that doesn’t only help us recognize but also empower, evaluate and leverage them towards a pipeline of innovation makes it a very powerful asset.

-No doubt compartmentalization and hierarchy have been proven to be useful tools to organize ourselves towards well-established business goals, but when it comes to disruption and exploring new opportunities, we should be open to exploring a different approach and explore rhizome theory.
+No doubt compartmentalization and hierarchy have been proven to be useful tools to organize ourselves towards well-established business goals, but when it comes to disruption and exploring new opportunities, we should be open to exploring a different approach and explore rhizome Philosophy.

 At Growth Acceleration Partners, we have extensive expertise in many verticals.
 We can provide your organization with resources in the following areas: